Freenove/Freenove_Ultimate_Starter_Kit_for_ESP8266/docs/source/fnk0073/codes/Python/28_WiFi_Working_Modes.rst

 Before the Code runs, you can make any changes to the AP name and password for ESP8266 in the box as shown in the illustration above.
 Of course, you can leave it alone by default.

-Click “Run current script”, open the AP function of ESP8266 and print the access point information.
+Click "Run current script", open the AP function of ESP8266 and print the access point information.

 .. image:: ../_static/imgs/28_WiFi_Working_Modes/Chapter28_14.png
     :align: center